skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

-As with the equatorial system, the angles associated with horizontal coordinates are so popular that Skyfield provides a built-in method :meth:`~skyfield.positionlib.Apparent.altaz()` to retrieve them.
-And you can generate |xyz| coordinates by calling :meth:`~skyfield.positionlib.ICRF.frame_xyz()` and passing it the geographic location itself as the reference frame:
+As with the equatorial system, the angles associated with horizontal coordinates are so popular that Skyfield provides a built-in method :meth:`~skyfield.positionlib.Apparent.altaz()` to retrieve them, while |xyz| coordinates require a call to :meth:`~skyfield.positionlib.ICRF.frame_xyz()` with the geographic location itself passed as the reference frame:

 .. testcode::